phpDocumentor/phpDocumentor/docs/manual/for-developers/plugins.rst

 ~~~~~~~~~~~~~

 With listeners can a plugin author extend the functionality of phpDocumentor without
 making changes to its core.
-Listeners provide an implementation of the Observer
+Listeners provide an implementation of the Event
-pattern via the sfEventDispatcher class by Fabien Potencier.
+Dispatcher via phpDocumentor's EventDispatcher class.

 From within phpDocumentor events are dispatched to the Event Dispatcher (which is
 available in a plugin as ``$this->getEventDispatcher()``); which in turn triggers